Adnene93/DEBuNk/README.md

 # DEBuNk
-This repository contains the materials concerning the paper : A Generic Framework For Behavioral Data Analysis
+This repository contains the materials concerning the paper in review: A Generic Framework For Behavioral Data Analysis